Zita of Bourbon-Parma, Empress of Austria

 A young Zita; Credit – Wikipedia

-Zita’s maternal aunt Maria Teresa of Portugal had married a younger brother of Emperor Franz Joseph I of Austria, and because of this, Zita and her future husband, then Archduke Karl of Austria, met as children.
+Zita’s maternal aunt Maria Teresa of Portugal had married a younger brother of Emperor Franz Joseph I of Austria.
+Because of this, Zita and her future husband, then Archduke Karl of Austria, met as children.
 Karl was under pressure to marry and produce an heir because his uncle and the current heir, Archduke Franz Ferdinand, had married morganatically and children from that marriage were excluded from the succession.
 Zita and Karl married on October 21, 1911, at Schwarzau Castle in Schwarzau am Steinfeld, Austria.
 Emperor Franz Joseph I of Austria and his heir Archduke Franz Ferdinand were among the prominent guests at the wedding.

 Zita and Karl on their wedding day; Credit – Wikipedia